Optimal Consumption-Investment with Epstein-Zin Utility under Leverage Constraint: Dynamic programming principle

 where the second inequality follows from the fact that $f(c,v)$ is convex in $v$.
 Moreover, since $\frac{\partial f}{\partial v}\leq0$, it follows from Lemma C3 in \cite{SS99} and $\rho<0$ again that:

 where the second inequality follows from the inequality $(\lambda x+(1-\lambda) y)^{p}\geq \lambda x^{p}+(1-\lambda) y^{p}$ for any $p,\lambda\in(0,1)$ and $x,y\geq0$.

 Thus, we conclude that the optimal value function $J$ is concave.
-Finally, if the function $J$ is not strictly concave in certain periods, then it must be constant, which contradicts \eqref{eq:ez-bound} Proposition in \ref{pro:basic pro}. \end{proof}
+Finally, if the function $J$ is not strictly concave in certain periods, then it must be constant, which contradicts \eqref{eq:ez-bound} in Proposition \ref{pro:basic pro}. \end{proof}

 \begin{proposition} For $0<R<1$, the optimal value function is uniformly continuous.
-For $R>1$, the optimal value function is uniformly continuous on $[a,\infty)$ for any positive number $a$. \end{proposition}

-\begin{proof} The uniformly continuous property on $\mathbb{R}_+$ can be derived similar to Proposition 2.2 in \cite{Z94}.
-From \eqref{eq:ez-bound} for $0 < R < 1$, together with $J(0)=0$ and the concavity of $J$, it follows that $J$ is uniformly continuous on bounded interval $[0,M]$ with $M>0$.
+For $R>1$, the optimal value function is uniformly continuous on $[a, +\infty)$ for any positive number $a$. \end{proposition} \begin{proof} The uniformly continuous property on $\mathbb{R}_+$ can be derived similar to Proposition 2.2 in \cite{Z94}.
+For $0 < R < 1$, from \eqref{eq:ez-bound}, together with $J(0)=0$ and the concavity of $J$, it follows that $J$ is uniformly continuous on bounded interval $[0,M]$ with $M>0$.
 For the behavior on infinite intervals, uniform continuity follows from the vanishing difference quotient implied by the sublinear growth property.
 The case $R>1$ can be obtained in a similar way. \end{proof}